webmasterkai/wayoffthegrid/docs/orientation/10-safety.md

 checked to be in good condition with well charged batteries.
 Flashlights serve as a convenience at night while moving about the yacht and in trimming sails as well as a safety measure.
 They may also be used for attracting attention as well as locating a person overboard.
 Radar Reflectors
-The fibreglass sailboat may not create a distinctive return on another vessel's radar, therefore a radar reflector is a must.
+The fiberglass sailboat may not create a distinctive return on another vessel's radar, therefore a radar reflector is a must.
 The radar reflector should be stored

 0 carefully to prevent damage as the performance of the unit is directly related to the accuracy of the intersecting angles of the component planes.
 When